 Q2: Have you ever considered that changing the way you think during practice could accelerate your learning?

 In this article we’re going to look at how to build an annual golf training program to improve your game and reach your golfing goals.
-The details in this article are what I’ve found works best after many years building and refining training programs for elite players.
+The details in this article are what I’ve found works best after many years of building and refining training programs for elite players.

 Improving your golf course management is one of the easiest ways to improve your golf – no gym sessions, no expensive clubs, no hours at the range, just thinking a little differently about how you play golf and score.